lighttt037/AppSamples/README.md

 ## 📊 Dataset

 A partial dataset is included in this repository.
-The full dataset (~100GB, expanding to 2600+ samples) is available for academic research purposes.
+The full dataset (~100GB, currently 2600+ samples and expanding) is available for academic research purposes.

 ### Request Full Dataset